Exploring Santiago, Chile

 The ‘dull’ accusation probably stems from the fact that the city’s subway is extremely clean and efficient and that the financial district – unlike those in some other South American capitals – really is just that: a boring conglomeration of office blocks interspersed with Hooters and Pizza Hut franchises.

-When I was living in next-door Mendoza I visited Santiago regularly and always found it to be an eclectic and buzzing city full of cultural and gastronomic surprises.
+When I was living in next-door in Mendoza, I visited Santiago regularly and always found it to be an eclectic and buzzing city full of cultural and gastronomic surprises.
 I attended a Picasso exhibition in the beautifully restored central train station.
 I watched entranced as locals played chess on outdoor boards in the Plaza de Armas.
-And I marvelled at the complete absence of litter in the streets and parks of central Santiago.
+And I marveled at the complete absence of litter in the streets and parks of central Santiago.

-Another neighbourhood which you really shouldn’t miss is Bellavista.
-Chances are you’ll go here to visit Neruda’s fascinating Santiago house, La Chascona, (see Discovering Chile with the Poetry of Pablo Neruda) but don’t limit it to this.
-Bellavista is a pedestrianised Bohemian hangout where graffiti is embraced rather than frowned upon.
+Another neighborhood which you really shouldn’t miss is Bellavista.
+Chances are you’ll go here to visit Neruda’s fascinating Santiago house, La Chascona, but don’t limit it to this.
+Bellavista is a pedestrianized Bohemian hangout where graffiti is embraced rather than frowned upon.
 The abundance of trees makes the streetside cafes and restaurants a great place to have lunch.
 There’s something to suit every palate: I was even able to find what must be the only South African restaurant in South America in Bellavista!

 Santiago may be a springboard for the rest of Chile and transport hub for the whole region, but it also has a lot to offer in its own right.
 Chile has experienced a few decades of political and economic stability and this is reflected in the diversity of cultural, gastronomic and artistic expression in its capital.
 There are loads of great day trips from Santiago, but don’t take these if it means missing out on the city itself